 Kasama Shuseki 笠間 秀石

-rust and gold, flower container with designs of zodiac
+red and gold vase (flower container) with designs of zodiac

 size: caliber about 4.2 cm, body diameter about 7.8 cm, height about 17.6 cm